 Don’t allow criminals to use your CCTV system to plan an attack on your property.

-It is safer to disable the portal access to the recorder and configure the router or firewall to access the cameras.
-Firewall configuration does add some work and therefore cost but provides confidence that unauthorised Internet browsers can’t view your property.
+It is safer to disable portal access to the recorder and configure the router or firewall to access the cameras.
+Firewall configuration adds some work and cost but provides confidence that unauthorised Internet browsers can’t view your property.